As an Amazon Associate I earn from qualifying purchasesPainted Hammers

 Picture Frame Ideas

 Make a Fathers Day frame out of picture matting with seashells to decorate it.
-Fathers Day frame that is a cut-out of child's hand.
+Fathers Day frame is a cut-out of the child's hand.

-Make Fathers Day coupons for chores, breakfast in bed, big kiss, etc.
+Make Fathers Day coupons for chores, breakfast in bed, a big kiss, etc.

 Father's Day Collage